The-Marcy-Lab-School/local-environment-setup-mac/README.md

 ![terminal](./assets/terminal.png)

-2. Using your Terminal as a command line, create a space where you can put all your Marcy Lab code.
+2. Using your Terminal as a command line, create a folder structure where you can put all your Marcy Lab code.
 We recommend:
 ```
 Developement
  |- unit-5